MatthewSloyan/MNIST-image-recognition-web-application/README.md

 From further testing I wanted to increase the accuracy of the neural network, I first found that not inverting the image produced a higher accuracy when training and increased the speed of each epoch by 1 second.
 With this I updated the flask web application to handle this and modified the code to just use PIL while doing all the processing in memory.
 This also alleviated the need to save the image locally and reopened it like before during testing, which increased the response time.

 #### Week of 24-11-19 to 1-12-19
 As I have the Jupyter Notebook, and Flask Application running and working correctly.
 This week was for tidying up code, adding styling and improving the user experience of the web application.
+I added the ability to swap betweening drawing and erasing, the ability to change the pen size, and a check to see if the canvas is empty.
+I also added a tutorial for the user.

 I began with moving the javascript and css code to separate static files which cleaned up the html file.
 I also added styling to the buttons, sliders etc which drasically improved the user experience.

+Another area I wanted to look at was preprocessing the data.
+From watching the videos on Moodle relating to fine tuning models with scaling and Principal component analysis (PCA).
+I thought I would try it out myself to see the results, however from testing I have decided to not modify the data as it provides less accurate results unfortunately which is documented in the Jupyter Notebook in the Preprocessing section.

 #### Final Week